DavidVujic/Presentations/DevSum/BankWithEPiServer/README.md

 Code examples from my talk at DevSum 15 on may 25th 2015 in Stockholm.

+Check out the blog post about the subject too: http://davidvujic.blogspot.se/2015/05/building-a-bank-with-episerver.html

 Session description:
 Can it be done?
 Should it be done?